Data-Advantage/vibestack/example/launchweek-ai/product-requirements.md

 - **Advanced AI Model Selection** - Begin with focused model integration
 - **Developer API** - No immediate user need
 - **Comprehensive Admin Dashboard** - Start with basic monitoring
+- **Task Dependency Graph** - Advanced visualization of relationships between tasks
+- **Alternative Generation System** - Advanced feature for generating multiple variations

 **Justification:** These features enhance rather than enable the core experience.
 Deferring them allows us to focus resources on delivering a compelling MVP while still planning for their future integration.
+The more advanced visualization features can be added incrementally as we validate the core visualization concept.

 ### 7.2 Sprint Sequencing